anvaka/impy.js/README.md

 impy.js
 =======

-I've been doing JavaScript development for a little over a year now, and I'm disappointed by lack of modules support in JS world.
+I've been doing JavaScript development for a little over a year now, and I'm disappointed by lack of modules support in JS world (and I do not mean AMD or CJS).
 This is my attempt to make development of my next application fast and easy.

 Example
 -------